umilab/umi-mx-icons/README.md

 This script will look in the source directories `/src/*` and render the respective icons (provided there are changes).

 Afterwards, the rendered icons need to be installed.
-To do this, you may just copy the `production` directory to `~/.local/share/icons/umi-mvx`.
+To do this, you may just copy the `production` directory to `~/.local/share/icons/umi-mx`.
 However, if you, lets say, added an icon named `web-example` and want to install only this particular icon, then you should run

     find -name 'web-example.png' -exec cp --parents {} ~/.local/share/icons/ \;

 from inside of this repository's root directory.

-Building/Installing UMI MVX
+Building/Installing UMI MX
 ---------------------------

 You can build and install the theme from source or run the included install script.